iiab/iiab/roles/proot_services/README.md

     - `Desactivar restricciones de procesos secundarios` (Spanish)

 - Android 12-13
   Since version 12+ Android added a new feature to limit child processes (PPK), there is no UI interface to modify such feature on 12 or 13.
-Then it requires to be modified via ADB commands, it can be done via:
+Then it requires to be modified via ADB commands on a remote device, or whitin the same device by using **[Shizuku](https://github.com/RikkaApps/Shizuku/releases/)**.

-    - using a PC to check current PPK value & increase Phantom Process Killer from current value (e.g. 32) to 256+

-    ```
-    adb shell "dumpsys activity settings | grep -i phantom" && \
-    adb shell "device_config put activity_manager max_phantom_processes 256"  && \
-    adb shell "dumpsys activity settings | grep -i phantom"
-    ```

-    - or whitin the same device by using **[Shizuku](https://github.com/RikkaApps/Shizuku/releases/)** check the documentation for how to acomplish it.

-    ```
-    dumpsys activity settings | grep -i phantom && \
-    device_config put activity_manager max_phantom_processes 256  && \
-    dumpsys activity settings | grep -i phantom
-    ```
+    Shizuko is a 3 step process **Pair**, **Run** and **Export**.
+    Please check the video (WIP) tutorial for a more interactive explantaion, once exporte the `0_termux_setup.sh` script will deal witht he PPK workaround setup.

 4) Prepare termux-app, use the following command from the termux terminal.